Magnificent Djerdap gorge, better known as the Iron Gates is the longest and the deepest gorge in Europe

 6) Ride a bike on Danube Bike Path

 Danube Bike Path through National Park Djerdap crosses around 110 km.
-This is a part of Eurovelo 6 that connects the Atlantic coast with the Black Sea and goes through Serbia in the length of 667 km.
+This is a part of Eurovelo 6 that connects the Atlantic coast with the Black Sea and goes through Serbia in a length of 667 km.
 Entire Danube Bike Path in Serbia is marked with road signs in accordance with the European Cyclists’ Federation standards.

 On a bike, you can visit all attractive viewpoints and cultural places.
 You can ride from Golubac to Donji Milanovac and continue to Kladovo and Negotin.